R3DRUN3/immunize/README.md

 ## Verify Patching

 >[!Warning]
-> Please be aware that *Copacetic* focuses on rectifying vulnerabilities within the operating system's libraries in the relative container layer, rather than addressing application dependencies.
+> Please be aware that *Copacetic* focuses on rectifying vulnerabilities within the operating system's libraries in the corresponding image layer, rather than addressing application dependencies.

 To assess the effectiveness of patching, you may conduct a scan using [Trivy](https://github.com/aquasecurity/trivy) initially on one of the original images:
 ```console